 It has a small but committed community, and doesn’t require extortionate licensing fees as an open-source project.
 Unfortunately it is purely GPL’d, which makes it difficult to release real software using it or put it on iphones etc. Also, it’s falling gradually apart, burdened by a frozen and confusing chaos of early design decisions that make the sequencing unreliable and inflexible.
 Functional reactive programming has really honed a lot of the design patterns here.
 That’s why the archetypal FRP language, clojure, has a sound functional composition library to work around supercollider’s pathologies, called overtone.

 Those tasty language features sound great, but they are nearly unusable because of the obscure and buggy nature of the language they are embedded in.
 Having used this language extensively, I feel qualified to recommend against it; It has fame and regard because it really was the best in the field in 2002; But it’s largely missing the innovation since then that all the mainstream languages have taken for granted.

 Csound is another supercollider competitor with more open licensing, and a recent upsurge in development.
 It’s useful enough that it has its own page.
 The especially good features are that it’s small, liberally licensed, and designed for clean API creation and so it works beautifully with other languages, unlike supercollider.

-chuck is a more modern competitor to supercollider; still not that actively developed, in part because their source-management is AFAICT innocent of all developments in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
+chuck is a more recent competitor to supercollider; still not that actively developed, in part because their source-management is AFAICT innocent of all innovations in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
 Get it to together and get a public github URL, Princeton hermits.

-protoplug looks pretty good actually; it runs jit-compiled lua scripts as DSP/whatever engines in a VST plugin
+protoplug looks cool; it runs jit-compiled lua scripts as DSP/whatever engines in a VST plugin